bensons/open-o-formation/governance-open-issues.md

 - Board's ability to define Scope.
 - Vote limitations per Member.
 - Openness and transparency of Board meetings.
+	- Consensus to defer this discussion to the Board

 #### \[TSC\]
 - Transition of the TSC to a steady state.